 OFFSHORE WILD WEST WEIGH IN:

-- Fish will be weighed in at Don’s Dock located at the East end of John’s Pass Village (215 Boardwalk Place East.
-Madeira Beach, FL).
+- Fish will be weighed in at the Bell Tower in Johns Pass Village (Madeira Beach, FL).

 - Offshore Division teams may check in for weigh in starting at 4pm.
 Weigh in for the Offshore Division will begin once the Inshore Division weigh in is completed.